-Strategy Theme & High Level Outcome Priorities Proposed Actions We will work with local councils to help shape planning policies which will deliver affordable homes and contribute to balanced and inclusive rural communities; 22.
+Strategy Theme & High Level Outcome Priorities Proposed Actions We will work with local councils to help shape planning policies which will deliver affordable homes and contribute to balanced and inclusive rural communities; 19.
 We will highlight the need for both social and intermediate housing in rural areas to each of the local Planning Authorities and the requirement for plan policies and land zonings which will facilitate the development of affordable housing within mixed-tenure environments promoting cohesion and sustainability.
 We will examine the potential to support the development of models of community-led housing in rural areas.
-23. We will engage with housing authorities and organisations involved in the funding and support of community-led housing across the UK to examine how this approach could help to address housing supply issues faced by our rural communities.
-Place & Planet Securing the future of our rural communities We contribute to the inclusive and sustainable growth We will invest in the improved energy efficiency of our rural housing stock and consider solutions for the future decarbonisation of rural household heating systems; 24.
-We will continue to assess the investment required to improve the energy performance of our rural housing stock considering the outcomes of the Energy Efficiency in Social Housing project. and increased climate resilience of our rural communities.
-25. We will continue to develop and monitor the outcomes of energy efficiency and renewable energy pilots such as the HANDIHEAT and RULET Projects to identify alternative energy sources for our rural properties which will help reduce greenhouse gas emissions in these areas.
-We will support and encourage the improved energy efficiency of private sector homes in rural areas; 26.
+20. We will engage with housing authorities and organisations involved in the funding and support of community-led housing across the UK to examine how this approach could help to address housing supply issues faced by our rural communities.
+Place & Planet Securing the future of our rural communities We contribute to We will invest in the improved energy efficiency of our rural 21.
+We will continue to assess the investment required to improve the energy performance of our rural housing stock. the inclusive and sustainable growth and increased climate resilience of our rural carbonisation of rural household heating 22.
+We will continue to develop and monitor the outcomes of energy efficiency and renewable energy pilots such as the HANDIHEAT and RULET Projects to identify alternative energy sources for our rural properties which will help reduce greenhouse gas emissions in these areas.
+We will support and encourage the improved energy efficiency of private sector homes in rural areas; 23.
 We will promote our Energy Advice Service and the availability of our Energy Efficiency Grants for private sector homes through our 'Rural Matters' publication and at rural-focused events and seminars.
-We will support and encourage the inclusion of planning policies in Local Development Plans which aim to promote climate change resilience within our rural communities.; 27.
+We will support and encourage the inclusion of planning policies in Local Development Plans which aim to promote climate change resilience within our rural communities.; 24.
 We will use our role as statutory consultees in the preparation of Local Development Plans to promote the need for planning policies which support sustainable development, increased energy efficiency and a reduction in carbon emissions.
 We will work with partners to maximise the use of existing land and property assets in rural areas.
-28. We will continue to promote our Social Enterprise programme in rural areas recognising the particular benefits to our rural housing communities from supporting and enabling new social enterprises in these areas to realise their full potential.
-29. We will maximise opportunities to facilitate the sustainable growth of rural communities through collaborative investment and support.
+25. We will continue to promote our Social Enterprise programme in rural areas recognising the particular benefits to our rural housing communities from supporting and enabling new social enterprises in these areas to realise their full potential.
+26. We will maximise opportunities to facilitate the sustainable growth of rural communities through collaborative investment and support.